How we create uuids

 We are using content negotiation.
 Do you?

 All resources will contain a specific representation.
 Content negotiation determines whether the resource can be requested or provided in a specific representation.
 Therefore we will check every request whether the Accept header is set, and we can provide the desired representation.
-If the resource cannot provided in the requested representation the API will respond with a http status code 406 (Not Acceptable).
-If you omit the header we will fallback to the value application_json and therefore respond in json.
+If the resource cannot be provided in the requested representation the API will respond with a http status code 406 (Not Acceptable).
+If you omit the header we will fallback to the value application/json and therefore respond in json.
 Additionally all resource will respond with the provided representation within the header Content-Type.
+In case of your client sends charset in content-type header, e.g. .NET-HTTP-Clients, 406 will also be sent as an answer.

 If you want to get more information on content negotiation please visit the rfc specification.